apache/spark/docs/security.rst

     auth_backend = airflow.contrib.auth.backends.ldap_auth

     [ldap]
+    # set a connection without encryption: uri = ldap://<your.ldap.server>:<port>
     uri = ldaps://<your.ldap.server>:<port>
     user_filter = objectClass=*
-    user_name_attr = uid # in case of Active Directory you would use sAMAccountName superuser_filter = memberOf=CN=airflow-super-users,OU=Groups,OU=RWC,OU=US,OU=NORAM,DC=example,DC=com
+    # in case of Active Directory you would use: user_name_attr = sAMAccountName
+    user_name_attr = uid
+    superuser_filter = memberOf=CN=airflow-super-users,OU=Groups,OU=RWC,OU=US,OU=NORAM,DC=example,DC=com
     data_profiler_filter = memberOf=CN=airflow-data-profilers,OU=Groups,OU=RWC,OU=US,OU=NORAM,DC=example,DC=com
     bind_user = cn=Manager,dc=example,dc=com
     bind_password = insecure
     basedn = dc=example,dc=com
     cacert = /etc/ca/ldap_ca.crt
+    # Set search_scope to one of them:  BASE, LEVEL , SUBTREE
-    search_scope = LEVEL # Set this to SUBTREE if using Active Directory, and not specifying an Organizational Unit
+    # Set search_scope to SUBTREE if using Active Directory, and not specifying an Organizational Unit
+    search_scope = LEVEL

 The superuser_filter and data_profiler_filter are optional.
 If defined, these configurations allow you to specify LDAP groups that users must belong to in order to have superuser (admin) and data-profiler permissions.
 If undefined, all users will be superusers and data profilers.